Olex2/Olex2Manual/Disorder/parts_and_occupancies.md

 ### `@Work|Toolbox-Work|Split-atoms-you-click-next-with-...`

-- *No restraint* splits atoms with no restraints or constraints, putting them into two PARTs and associating the occupancy with a free variable.
+- **No restraint** splits atoms with no restraints or constraints, putting them into two PARTs and associating the occupancy with a free variable.
 Press ESC when finished.
-- EADP or ISOR or SIMU splits the atoms, applying either an EADP constraint or ISOR or SIMU restraint depending on what option is selected.
+- **EADP** or **ISOR** or **SIMU** splits the atoms, applying either an EADP constraint or ISOR or SIMU restraint depending on what option is selected.
 Press ESC when finished.
 (See restraints/constraints) for more detail of these restraints.

 >OLEX2 If you click on more than one atom to split it, it will be associated with the same free variable unless you press ESC and reopen the mode, in which case the occupancy will be linked to a new free variable.
 To edit the standard deviations associated with ISOR or SIMU click on the relevant atoms to select them, click on the open .ins icon I_EDIT and edit the .ins file directly.
 When atoms are split, Olex2 will automatically make them isotropic for the occupancies to be refined.

 ### `@Toolbox Work|Select-group-or-atom(s)-and-then...`
-*Split* will split the pre-selected atom or group of atoms with no restraint: setting one atom to PART 1 with the occupancy linked to a free variable and the other to PART 2 with the occupancy linked to 1 free variable.
+**Split** will split the pre-selected atom or group of atoms with no restraint: setting one atom to PART 1 with the occupancy linked to a free variable and the other to PART 2 with the occupancy linked to 1 free variable.
 Subsequently, holding down the SHIFT+LEFT MOUSE button and moving the mouse allows the new atom(s) to be moved e.g. onto a Q-peak.
 Press ESC when finished.

 ### Moving Incorrectly Located Atoms
 It may be apparent that an atom would be better located on a different Q-peak rather than the initially assigned position.
 This can be useful when Add H is used for less well defined hydrogen atoms e.g. OH.
 Often multiple refinement cycles will lead to the hydrogen atom moving onto the Q-peak but the following may be a quicker method as only small shifts occur in each cycle of refinement.

 ### `@Toolbox-Work|Select-group-or-atom(s)-and-then...`

-- *Fit* allows the pre-selected atoms to be moved by holding down the SHIFT KEY + LEFT MOUSE button and moving the mouse will move the group.
+- **Fit** allows the pre-selected atoms to be moved by holding down the SHIFT KEY + LEFT MOUSE button and moving the mouse will move the group.
 Press ESC when finished.

 ## Splitting and Moving Atoms

 ### `@Toolbox-Work|Select-group-or-atom(s)-and-then...`

-- @@Split or Move with Shift key@@: once in this mode any atoms that are clicked on will be split unless the Shift key is held down in which case the atoms can be moved by holding the LEFT MOUSE button down and moving the mouse.
+- **Split or Move with Shift key**: once in this mode any atoms that are clicked on will be split unless the Shift key is held down in which case the atoms can be moved by holding the LEFT MOUSE button down and moving the mouse.
 Press ESC when finished.
 Releasing the SHIFT in these modes allows the structure to be rotated and zoomed to check the positions.
 These positions do not have to be perfect, just relatively close as the structure will be refined afterwards.
 In Split or Move with SHIFT key be careful not to click on an atom if you are changing the view or it will split.
 If extra split atoms are generated in any mode.
 Press ESC to get out of the mode.
 Using the left mouse button click on the new generated atom(s) to select it, press delete and the atom(s) will disappear and change occupancy of the original atoms back to 1 and reset its PART to 0.